severin-lemaignan/attention-assessment-workshop/README.md

 humans.
 Combined with some frames' magic, this lets us assess what the human is looking at.

-During the workshop, we will:
+This tutorial covers:

-- use a state-of-art open-source face detector (coming for the dlib library) and a PnP algorithm (from OpenCV) to match a 3D template of a head onto a 2D camera stream,
+- use a state-of-art open-source face detector (coming for the `dlib` library) and a PnP algorithm (from OpenCV) to match a 3D template of a head onto a 2D camera stream,
 - export the head pose as a ROS tf frame and see you face in RViz,
 - write a dedicated ROS node that computes what is seen by the human at a given time,
 - test the system in a pre-recorded scenario,
-- (and if you are fast enough,) validate the approach by manually annotating the focus of attention and computing an inter-judge agreement between the robot and you.
+- validate the approach by manually annotating the focus of attention and computing an inter-judge agreement between the robot and you.

 Prerequisites
 -------------

-Since the workshop is packed, please make sure that the following prerequisites are met *beforehand*.

-- The workshop uses C++ and Python.
+- The tutorial uses C++ and Python.
 You need to have a working knowledge of both,
 - I assume a working installation of ROS (Indigo or Jade) and some basic knowledge of it (including topics, RViz and tf).
 Typically, you should be